subpop/command-line-assistant/CONTRIBUTING.md

-# Contributing to ShellAI
+# Contributing to Command Line Assistant

-The following is a set of guidelines for contributing to ShellAI codebase, which are hosted in the [RHEL Lightspeed Organization](https://github.com/rhell-lightspeed) on GitHub.
+The following is a set of guidelines for contributing to Command Line Assistant codebase, which are hosted in the [RHEL Lightspeed
+Organization](https://github.com/rhell-lightspeed) on GitHub.
 These are mostly guidelines, not rules.

 * [Road Core Service](https://github.com/road-core/service)